Xeriscaping Exhibit. Image credit Rob Cardillo

 Nothing ushers in spring like my annual tradition of attending the nation’s largest and oldest indoor horticultural show.
-This year, the 2018 Philly Flower Show’s took a deep dive into the wonder of water.
+This year, the Philly Flower Show explored the wonders of water.

 Since 1829, the Pennsylvania Horticultural Society has featured the latest and greatest in gardening and design.
 The annual event is held at the Pennsylvania Convention Center in downtown Philadelphia.
 The 8-day exhibition benefits the local economy and preserves community gardens within the city.